Walter Koppisch: Leak dispute with the media

-At one point the Buffalo Evening News reported on several leaks, concerning the Bisons roster.
+At one point, the Buffalo Evening News reported on several leaks concerning the Bisons roster.
 According to the News, the story was to be kept under wraps until a time approved by Koppisch.
 However, the News reportedly saw the same story published in a rival newspaper (presumably the now-defunct Buffalo Courier-Express) and ran the story.
 The News maintained that it was Koppisch who broke the agreement by leaking the story to the rival newspaper.
 As a result, Koppisch removed the News reporter from training camp.
 The News carried its grudge against the Bisons for the entire season, publishing only a few very small articles about the team.

 Rough start

 The Bisons 1925 season, ended with a 1-6-2 record.
 The team began the season with back-to-back losses against the Frankford Yellow Jackets and Pottsville Maroons.
 They then posted scoreless ties against the Rochester Jeffersons and Akron Pros.
-During the Rochester game, Koppisch and Jim Kendrick, made huge runs on offense.
+During the Rochester game, Koppisch and Jim Kendrick made huge runs on offense.
 However, the Jeffersons defense stopped the Bisons from scoring.
-Meanwhile, during the Akron showdown, the Bison defense held future Hall of Famer, Fritz Pollard in check throughout the game, allowing the Pros just seven first downs for the entire game.
+Meanwhile, during the Akron showdown, the Bisons defense held future Hall of Famer Fritz Pollard in check throughout the game, allowing the Pros just seven first downs for the entire game.
 However, the Pros defense held Buffalo to only two first downs.
 The team's only victory in 1925 came in a 17–6 win against the Columbus Tigers.

 Playing through pain

 On October 22, Koppisch was involved in an automobile accident.
 He received some bad cuts and bruises on his legs, and was advised to sit out a few games to allow his injuries to heal.
 This forced Koppisch to miss the November 1 rematch against Frankford.
-The Bisons would go on to lose that game, 12–3.
+The Bisons would go on to lose that game 12–3.
 Meanwhile, Koppisch was forced to miss a second game at New York's Polo Grounds.
 The game was to be a homecoming for Koppisch since he played at the Polo Grounds while attending Columbia.
 Upon hearing that Koppisch would not be playing in the game, a large group of fans from Columbia, who turned out just to see him play, booed him.
 The fans were unaware of the injuries suffered by Koppisch in the October 22 accident.
 However, the boos led Koppisch to come out and play two series of downs in the second quarter.
 The Bisons were still down by 7 points and Koppisch, as a result of his injuries, was unable to get the team to score.
-He later returned in fourth quarter to attempt a score while deep into Giants' territory, but to no avail.
-The Giants held on for the 7–0 victory and Buffalo's record fell to 1-4-2.
+He later returned in the fourth quarter to attempt a score while deep into Giants' territory, but to no avail.
+The Giants held on for the 7–0 victory and Buffalo's record fell to 1–4–2.
 It would be Koppisch's last appearance in a Buffalo uniform.
-The Bisons ended their 1925 season with losses to the Providence Steam Roller and, eventual champions, the Chicago Cardinals.
+The Bisons ended their 1925 season with losses to the Providence Steam Roller and eventual champions the Chicago Cardinals.